NaokiTano22/NaokiTanoHP/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: BSc in Mechanical Engineering
+    - course: B. Eng. in Mechanical Engineering
       institution: Tokyo Institute of Technology
       year: 2022